DannyKennen/DataScience_S2025/data-science-curriculum-build (2)/challenges/c12-policing-assignment.md

 - How does `arrest_rate` tend to vary with `subject_sex`?
   - Males are more likely to be in this data set in the first place, and so it makes sense that they have a higher arrest rate.
-    Interestingly, while the female category does have less arrests it doesn’t seem proportional to the amount of female subjects are in the data set.
-The number of female arrests are decently close to the number of male arrests, but there is a pretty noticeable decrease amount of females in this data set.
+Females are around50% less likely to be arrested then males.

 - How does `arrest_rate` tend to vary with `subject_race`?
-  - White shows up the most in the data set and also has the highest rate of arrests, however, black, Hispanic, and Asian/pacific islander shows up a lot too and has pretty high arrest rates.
-The arrest rates are less then the white arrest rates but not proportionally less.
-I would be interested to see the demographics of MA when the data in this set was collected and see the relationship between the amount of any particular race in all of mass and the amount any particular race ends up in this data set/gets arrested
+  - Hispanic has the highest arrest rates, followed by black, other, and then white.
+Interesting considering that white has the largest count in this dataset

 - <div>